“Have you lost some weight?”

 I couldn’t remember when it was exactly, but there was this one day when I looked at myself in the mirror and I started liking what I saw.
 I could really see that I am beautiful–not based on society’s or industry’s standard, but simply beautiful as a human being who survives her ups and downs and keeps marching along, happily.
 I hadn’t been weighing myself for quite some time–and when I weighed myself that day, I was surprised knowing that I had lost 10 kilograms.
 I didn’t expect that at all.

 On the other hand, my father’s recent lab report has also shown great progress.
 All the alarming numbers have gone down, returned back to normal, and even turned out really good for the blood-sugar level.

 These days, I do not weigh myself.
 I don’t really care.
 I have enough comfort, confidence, and positive body image now to say that I just want to live healthier and to love my body more–for whatever it is.
 I do not want to be measured by numbers on a scale.
 Do I lose weight?
 Yes, I do.
 How much do I weigh now?
 I don’t know for sure.

-I am also getting better and better not to let other people’s compliments or critics determines the way I feel; because what’s really important is not what other people think or feel about us–but what we think and feel about ourselves.
+I am also getting better and better at not to let other people’s compliments or critics determine the way I feel; because what’s really important is not what other people think or feel about us–but what we think and feel about ourselves.
 It’s about looking at the mirror when we’re all alone and pose that defining question: “How can I love You more?”